Efficiently computing runs on a trie: Introduction

 \section{Introduction}

 Repetitions are fundamental characteristics of strings, and their combinatorial properties as well as their efficient computation has been a subject of extensive studies.
-Periodically maximal substrings, or {\em runs}, is one of the most important types of repetitions, since they essentially capture all occurrences of consecutively repeating substrings in a given string.
-One of the reasons which makes runs important and interesting is that the number of runs contained in a given string of length $n$ is $O(n)$~\cite{DBLP:conf/focs/KolpakovK99}, in fact, less than $n$~\cite{DBLP:journals/siamcomp/BannaiIINTT17}, and can be computed in $O(n)$ time assuming a constant or integer alphabet~\cite{DBLP:conf/focs/KolpakovK99,DBLP:journals/siamcomp/BannaiIINTT17}, or in $O(n\alpha(n))$ time for general ordered alphabets~\cite{DBLP:conf/spire/CrochemoreIKKPR16}, where $\alpha$ is the inverse Ackermann function.
+Maximal periodic substrings, or {\em runs}, is one of the most important types of repetitions, since they essentially capture all occurrences of consecutively repeating substrings in a given string.
+One of the reasons which makes runs important and interesting is that the number of runs contained in a given string of length $n$ is $O(n)$~\cite{DBLP:conf/focs/KolpakovK99}, in fact, less than $n$~\cite{DBLP:journals/siamcomp/BannaiIINTT17}, and can be computed in $O(n)$ time~\cite{DBLP:conf/focs/KolpakovK99,DBLP:journals/corr/abs-2102-08670}.
+Note that the total number of occurrences of squares in a string can be $\Theta(n^2)$, or $\Theta(n\log n)$ for only primitive squares.

 In this paper, we consider runs that correspond to a path on a trie, or in other words, on a rooted edge-labeled tree where the endpoints of the path must be a descendant/ancestor of the other.
-The contributions of this paper are as follows.
-For a trie with $n$ edges, we show: \begin{itemize} \item that the number of such periodically maximal paths is linear, and in fact less than $n$. \item an $O(n\sqrt{\log n}\log\log n)$ time and $O(n)$ space algorithm for counting and finding the shallower endpoint of all such paths. \item an $O(n\sqrt{\log n}\log^2\log n)$ time and $O(n)$ space algorithm for finding both endpoints of such paths. \end{itemize}
+The contributions of this paper are threefold.
+For a trie with $n$ edges, we show: \begin{itemize} \item Upper bound: $\rho(n) \leq n$, where $\rho(n)$ is the maximum number of runs in a trie with $n$ edges. \item Lower bound: $\lim_{n\rightarrow\infty}\rho_\mathcal{T}(n)/n \geq 0.993238$. \item Algorithm: $O(n\log\log n)$ time and $O(n)$ space algorithm for computing all runs in a trie, assuming an integer alphabet. \end{itemize} A preliminary version of this paper which described an $O(n(\log\log n)^2)$ time and $O(n)$ space algorithm appeared in~\cite{sugahara_et_al:LIPIcs:2019:10494}.
+The running time has been improved to $O(n\log\log n)$.
+This paper also gives tighter lower bounds than in~\cite{sugahara_et_al:LIPIcs:2019:10494}.